OTTAWA ABORIGINAL COALITION

 ● Implement the results based accountability framework developed by the Aboriginal Working Committee.

-b) Goal – Work with the school boards to increase their ability to graduate Aboriginal students and to ensure that Aboriginal students have a successful learning experience.
+b) Goal – Work with the school boards to increase their ability to graduate Indigenous students and to ensure that Aboriginal students have a successful learning experience.

-● The establishment and maintenance of an effective working relationship of the Aboriginal Education Committee
+● The establishment and maintenance of an effective working relationship of the Indigenous Education Committee

-● Ongoing support to the Aboriginal organizations doing Early Childhood Development.
+● Ongoing support to the Indigenous organizations doing Early Childhood Development.

-c) Goal – Amplify the Aboriginal voice within the United Way so that the United Way can better support the Aboriginal community
+c) Goal – Amplify the Indigenous voice within the United Way so that the United Way can better support the Indigenous community

 d) Goal – The work of the Ottawa Aboriginal Coalition continues to be supported under the Ontario’s Urban Aboriginal Action Plan.